handyzulkarnain/AplikasiTiketSaya/README.md

 # AplikasiTiketSaya
-Android based applicaton to book online tickets.
+Android based application to book online tickets.

 ## What's the Magic Inside?
 Created with Android Studio, using Java, XML.\